-The emotional expression has been presented by facial expression: 1. mechanical robotic face, such as Kismet (shown in figure []).
-2. smooth face, such as Kasper [] (shown in Figure []).
-The smooth face also displays animated features using pixel screen, such as Forpheus [] and rear projected objects.
-Other than face, some robots focus more on behavior to convey an intuitive expression, such as [keepon].
+A number of technologies has been proposed to convey emotional expressions, including mechanical robotic faces, such as Kismet (shown in figure []), or smooth faces, such as Kasper [] (shown in Figure []).
+The smooth face also displays animated features using a pixel screen, such as Forpheus [] and rear projected objects.
+In addition, some robots focus on behavior to convey emotions, such as dancing robots like [keepon].

 rear projected robotic face

-As mentioned above, some robotic researches have adapted projected robotic head to extend emotion ability and analyze its effectiveness.
+Several systems have adapted projecting a robotic face in order to increase expressiveness.

-[Mask-bot”] proposed a life-size talking robotic head, “mask-bot”.
-The study suggested the potential to express richer facial behaviors than a flat screen.
-Frederic proposed a robotic face using retro-projected animated face to study its influence on user’s ability to read gaze direction.
-Their study doesn’t show how the projected face is distinguished from flat screen but does suggest a good candidate for robot design for HRI.
-Samer al Moubayed developed Furhat, also a projected animated head.
-Their study revealed the proposed method increase the intelligibility significantly in visual perception of the speech (lip reading), compared to flat screen.
+[Mask-bot”] proposed a life-size talking robotic head, “mask-bot” with the ability to express richer facial behaviors than a flat screen.
+Frederic proposed a robotic face using a retro-projected animated face to study its influence on user ability to interpret its gaze direction.
+The study did not compare with a flat screen directly, but highlights the importance of gaze direction in design for HRI.
+Samer al Moubayed developed Furhat, which also used a projected animated head.
+In their study, the proposed method increased the intelligibility significantly by supporting the visual component of speech perception (lip reading), compared to flat screen.

-Prior research focused solely on expressive facial emotion or the body motion, our study takes one step further, studying the complete emotional design’s (face with voice and motion) effect on human and robot activities.
-In this paper, we simulate an experiment in a public event to understand our proposed solution.
+Prior research focused solely on expressive facial emotion or body motion.
+This study takes one step further by studying the complete emotional design, robot face, voice and motion, and its effect on human-robot interaction.
+In this paper, we carry out an experiment in a public event to analyze our proposed solution.

 EMI Robot